Bring Awareness

 Non-toxic species can cause impacts including loss of shellfish, loss of habitat, seagrass die-backs, hypoxia, and altered food web interactions.

-Toxic cyanobacteria HABs
+Toxic Cyanobacteria HABs

 Toxic cyanobacteria HABs are a significant threat to the security of freshwaters.
 Guanitoxin, a naturally occurring and lethal cyanotoxin, can cause HABs in lakes and can affect people’s nervous system.